danorder/All-In-One-V400-SR-Official-Klipper-/readme.md

 it will complete once bed_mesh has finished.
 Fluidd / Mainsail will also display what procedure is running. lastly once complete it will leave the (babystep) 0.6mm high this is to avoid scrapes if Zoffseet is wrong.
 On the first print simply (babystep) down from mainsail or Klipperscreen.

 Spread cycle and, stealth chops is possible.
 In accordance to tmc docs spreadcycle is the most accurate in theory however it is degreeingly more loud. (not much)
+The mode can be set in start gcode. eg stealthchop or spreadcyle or manually selecting the button.
 Safe homing
 Extruder in gear ratio
-1/254 stepping xyz
 Tmc spreadsheet tuning
 auto-saving Baby step based on Mental's xyz offset macro Heavy duty input shaper tuning